crystallabs/tput.cr/README.md

 ## Overview

 If/when initialized with term name, terminfo data will be looked up.
-If no terminfo data is found (or one wishes not to use terminfo), Tput's built-in replacements will be used.
+If no terminfo data is found (or one wishes not to use terminfo), Tput's built-in, generic sequences will be used.

 As part of initialization, Tput will also detect terminal features and the terminal emulator program in use.

 There is zero configuration or considerations to have in mind when using this library.
-Everything is set up automatically.
+Everything shoud be set up automatically.

 For example: